Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The amniotic fluid can be considered as a large part of the extracellular fluid of the fetus, since its osmotic indices, electrolyte and biochemical composition are identical to the fetal plasma.
+Amniotic fluid can be considered as the largest part of the fetal extracellular fluid, since its osmotic parameters, electrolyte and biochemical composition are identical to fetal plasma.

-Normally, the amount of amniotic fluid is 0.5-1.5 liters, varies depending on the gestational age.
-It should be noted that the physiological development of the fetus depends to a large extent on the usefulness of the amniotic fluid.
+Normally, the amount of amniotic fluid is 0.5-1.5 liters, and varies depending on the gestational age.
+It should be noted that the physiological development of the fetus largely depends on the adequacy of the amniotic fluid.

 Functions of amniotic fluid

-- creates conditions for unimpeded movement of the fetus and the development of its musculoskeletal system;
+- creates conditions for the unimpeded movement of the fetus and the development of its muscular-skeletal system;

-- water, which swallows the fetus, contribute to the development of the digestive tract;
+- the waters that the fetus swallows contribute to the development of the digestive tract;

-- supplies the components vital to the nutrition of the fetus;
+- supplies components vital for the nutrition of the fetus;

-- maintains constant intrauterine pressure, thereby reducing the loss of pulmonary fluid, a component necessary for lung development (Nicolini, 1998);
+- maintains constant intrauterine pressure, thus reducing the loss of pulmonary fluid, a component necessary for lung development (Nicolini, 1998);

 - protects the fetus from numerous exogenous influences;